What is the goal of the San Juan County Youth Coalition?

 The most important people involved are youth!

-We also involve parents, law enforcement, business people, school people, community leaders and people who have been a part of the drug-free communities Coalition in Shiprock.
+We also involve parents, law enforcement, local businesses, local schools, community leaders, and the drug-free communities Coalition in Shiprock.

-All these people are a part of our group because they care about our young people and want them to be healthy and successful.
-They also want our communities to be safer.
+People get involved because they care about our youth and want them to be healthy and successful and want our communities to be safer.

-- Sticker Shock Activities: Youth go to retail outlets to place stickers on cases of alcohol that remind adults that it is a 4th degree felony to provide alcohol to minors.
+- Sticker Shock Activities: Youth go to retail outlets to place stickers on cases of alcohol that remind adults that providing alcohol to minors is a 4th degree felony.
 These activities are planned for times when partying is more likely, such as: Homecoming, Halloween, Christmas and New Year’s, spring break, prom, graduation, etc.

-- Perception of Risk Presentations: Students, high school or college age, present the risks of drinking alcohol to their peers, high school and middle school students.
+- Perception of Risk Presentations: Students, high school or college age, present the risks of drinking alcohol to their peers and middle school students.

 - Positive Community Norms: Social norms campaign that presents positive statistics regarding underage drinking to close the gap between perception and reality.
-Most youth are making good decisions; it’s valuable for them to know it, along with their parents and teachers.
+Most youth are making good decisions; it’s valuable for them to know it!

 - Training for Youth: Community wellness and social justice training to develop strong and competent youth leaders.